Ruwaidah/add-Commas-/conceptual.md

 Answer the following questions below:

 - What is React?
-When and why would you use it?
+When and why would you use it? is an open-source JavaScript library that is used for building user interfaces specifically for single-page applications.
+It’s used for handling the view layer for web and mobile apps.
+React also allows us to create reusable UI components.

 - What is Babel?
+    is a JavaScript compiler that converts modern JavaScript code into a version compatible with all browsers.
+Babel enables React developers to use the latest JavaScript syntax in their components.
+Babel transpiles modern JavaScript for use in React components and all browsers.

 - What is JSX?
+    JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement()  and/or appendChild() methods.
+    JSX converts HTML tags into react elements.

 - How is a Component created in React?